Advances in Lymphoma Research

 CAR T cells.
 CAR T cells are a type of immunotherapy in which a patient's T cells, a type of immune cell, are changed in the laboratory so they will better attack cancer cells.
 Four CAR T-cell therapies have been approved for the treatment of non-Hodgkin lymphoma:

 To date, CAR T cells have provided long-term remissions for about one third of adults with aggressive lymphoma who receive them.
 Large randomized trials have been comparing CAR T-cell therapy to autologous stem cell transplantation at first relapse.
-In one of these trials, more people who received the CAR T-cell therapy were alive four years after treatment compared with those who received chemotherapy followed by stem cell transplantation.
-Participants in the other trials are still being followed to see if differences in survival emerge over time.
+In two of these trials, people who received the CAR T-cell therapy were less likely to have died or had a disease relapse after treatment compared with people who received chemotherapy followed by stem cell transplantation.
+Participants in one other trial are still being followed to see if differences in survival emerge over time.

-A phase 2 trial tested CAR T cells as initial therapy in people at very high risk of relapse.
-In early results, over three-quarters of patients had their cancer go into remission.
+Early results from a phase 2 trial tested CAR T cells as initial therapy in people at very high risk of relapse showed that over three-quarters of patients had their cancer go into remission.
 However, long term results are not yet available and CAR T cells are not FDA approved in this setting.

 CAR T cells are also being tested in other lymphoma subtypes, both aggressive and indolent, as well as in patients with lymphoma that has spread to the central nervous system.